nascimentoliveira/concept-A-back-4/README.md

 ```
 ### **6. Assign a project to a class**

-To assign a project to a class, you must make a `post` method in the route https://concept-a-api-2.onrender.com/classes/:classId/projects/:projectId, replacing `:classId` with the id class and `:projectId` with the id of the project you want to assign.
+To assign a project to a class, you must make a `POST` method in the route `/classes/:classId/projects/:projectId`, replacing `:classId` with the id class and `:projectId` with the id of the project you want to assign.
 The body of the request must have the following format

 ```bash
 {